…a round-up of who’s doing what & involving whom

 If you are not sure where to start with your D&I plan, our Steps to Inclusion review could offer the support you need to identify some focused practical ideas to get the ball rolling.

-(Editor's note: the Steps to Inclusion review has been developed by Focal Point in collaboration with IP Inclusive's EDI Charter group: watch out for more information on our IP Inclusive Week blog soon...)
+(Editor’s note: the Steps to Inclusion review has been developed by Focal Point in collaboration with IP Inclusive’s EDI Charter group: see here for more information.)